blindmonkey/blindmonkey.github.io/triangles/README.md

 This is a small interesting visualization that I built after I was inspired by the wonderful game [Kami 2](https://itunes.apple.com/us/app/kami-2/id1133161444?mt=8).

+The code is currently quite messy, and could use some refactoring.

 ## Building